-So first of all we need to understand why autoflower cannabis plants need water?
-Well basically water is the plants fluid of life and it takes up more than 80 % of the plants total weight.
-When you water the soil water dissolves nutrients and then that nutrient rich solution is absorbed by the roots and transferred upwards to the stem and eventually to leafs.
+So first of all we need to understand why autoflowers need water?
+Well, basically water is the plants fluid of life and it takes up more than 80 % of the plants total weight.
+When you water the soil water dissolves nutrients and then that nutrient rich solution is absorbed by the roots and transferred upwards to the stem and eventually to those green leafs.
 This flow of water from the plants roots to leaves is called the transpiration stream because when the water gets to leafs more than 99 % of this water evaporates into the air.
 The remaining water is used by the plant in the photosynthesis process.

 What water to use for autoflowers?

-When the water sits in the open top container one more process occurs and that is the dissipation of Chlorine which can harm your plants if it is found in high concentration in your water when you apply it to your plants.
+When the water sits in the open top container there is another process occuring and that is the dissipation of Chlorine which can harm your plants if it is found in high concentration in your water when you apply it to your plants.
 This chlorine dissipation happens by releasing bubbles so for the first day or two you will be able to see bubbles form on the container walls and when they are gone this water is ready for usage.
-After your water has sat for several days in the open top container and is ready to sue you also need to check it”s PH level!
+After your water has sat for several days in that open top container and is ready to use you also need to check it’s PH level!

 The PH of the water you give your autoflowers should be around 6.5 to 7.0 but a little variance to each side won’t damage them that much.